-The topic of this podcast episode is anomaly detection in networks and an integrated solution for robust control networks and reliable data security.
-Companies today actively lose money when production disruptions occur due to, for example, malfunctions of devices that send incorrect or no information at all.
-In the worst case, this can result in ransomware attacks.
-In this episode, you will learn, among other things, what ransomware attacks are, what they can mean for a company, and how such attacks and intrusions can be prevented.
+The topic of this podcast episode: Anomaly Detection in networks and an integrated solution for robust control networks and reliable data security.
+Companies actively lose money today when there are production disruptions due to issues like faulty devices providing incorrect or no information.
+In the worst-case scenario, this can lead to so-called “ransomware attacks.”
+In this episode, you will learn, among other things, what that is, what it could mean for a business, and how such attacks can be prevented.

-Speaking about the development and application of a solution for anomaly detection in networks are representatives from Bosch Rexroth AG, including Michael Krause, Director Ecosystem ctrlX World, and Rhebo (a Landis+Gyr company), represented by Co-Founder & Business Developer Frank Stummer.
+Speaking about the development and implementation of a solution for anomaly detection in networks are: Bosch Rexroth AG – represented by Director Ecosystem ctrlX World Michael Krause – and IoT partner Rhebo (a Landis+Gyr company) – represented by Co-Founder & Business Developer Frank Stummer.